 A control volume can be selected as any arbitrary volume through which fluid flows.
 This volume can be static, moving, and even deforming during flow.
 To solve any problem, we have to solve basic conservation laws in this volume.
 It is very important to know all relative flow velocities to the control surface.
 Therefore it is very important to define exactly the boundaries of the control volume during an analysis.

 Example: Water Jet Striking a Stationary Plate

 - Calculate the resultant force.

-- The pressure force is zero as the pressure at both the inlet and the outlets to the control volume are atmospheric.
+- The pressure force is zero as the pressure at the inlet, and the outlets to the control volume are atmospheric.

 - Fx = ρ.Q.(w1x – w2x) = 1000 .
 1 .
 (1 – 0) = 1000 N

 Fy = 0

 F = (1000, 0)

 - The resultant force on the plane is the same magnitude but in the opposite direction as the total force F (friction and weight are neglected).